Tuesday, May 19, 2026

 The sculptor tries having a fling with Pablo to keep the paparazzi excited -- if they get bored, her career could sink her back down to the Mudball after all -- but Pablo is in the Zone, work-wise and anyway, doesn't do drugs.
 When he was a little boy in East L.A., his parents got a little too deeply absorbed in a neo-Aztec subculture** and got addicted to a new-old drug called ATL and overdosed, leaving little Pablito to discover their bodies.
 All part of the legend, but he stays true to it and doesn't even really drink alcohol.

 All of this by itself would make for a unique and intriguing novel (as far as my reading has gone, we won't really see much attention paid to the idea of art in zero-gravity until the very early 21st century, when Alastair Reynolds will consider the possibilities of vast and intricate glassblown confections that would only be possible in space stations), and there's more than enough character drama with these artists and patrons to have kept me happy, but Hogan had more on his mind.
 This isn't "just" about what if we sent a graffiti artist into low earth orbit to make art on a space station.
 For one thing, this is a future in which humanity has started spreading through the solar system -- and encountered another life form right in our backyard.
-The planet Jupiter, a vast gas giant that could contain 1300 Earths in its volume, that doesn't have what we could regard as a solid surface except deep in its core where it's subjected to pressures that make the floors of Earth's oceans feel both easy and peasy, has something weird living in its famous Great Red Spot!
+The planet Jupiter, a vast gas giant that could contain 1300 Earths in its volume, and that doesn't have what we could regard as a solid surface except deep in its core where it's subjected to pressures that make the floors of Earth's oceans feel both easy and peasy, has something weird living in its famous Great Red Spot!
 But so far, we have utterly failed to make contact with it.
 Or have we.

 Before you can say "volatile and mercurial artist beefs with his patrons," Pablo has manipulated (or been manipulated into; opinions differ, and this story is told from many divergent points of view) his way onto the weird team of volunteers who have agreed to be lowered via special modules into that giant atmospheric storm to try to talk to the beings known to us as the Sirens.
 Pablo won't be the first; several others have failed and come back as mind-wiped vegetables.
 He isn't the most qualified; the OG "Sirenaut" was a seasoned spacer with a system-wide reputation, after all.
 Until he came back with zero control over his bodily functions and whatnot...